francesc0bGH/COSC617Group1/README.md

 - [ ] Add versioning to package and changelog.md
 - [ ] Include info on adding variables to .ejs files.
+- [ ] Include a nodemailer for contact us form

 ### Members
 - Martina Lampkin